WashingtonAlmeidaJr/WashingtonAlmeidaJr/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Database
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on BI projects
 - 💬 Ask me about Power BI
 - 📫 How to reach me: https://www.linkedin.com/in/washington-almeida/